rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 ## 1.29.394.Y.Y Picture captions, etc.

-<a name="1.29.394.1.Y.Y">1.29.394.1.Y.Y</a> When the pictorial element of a single-sheet resource with text (e.g., a poster, broadside, or news photo) has a distinctive caption independent of the chosen title, give it in a note with an appropriate introductory word or phrase, if considered important.
+<a name="1.29.394.1.Y.Y">1.29.394.1.Y.Y</a> When the pictorial element of a single-sheet resource with text (e.g., a poster, broadside, or news photo) has a distinctive caption independent of the chosen title, give it in a note with an appropriate introductory word or phrase if considered important.
 Headings and mottoes may be similarly described with the appropriate label.

 ## 1.29.395.Y.Y Other title details